HL7/fhircast-docs/input/pagecontent/2-6-SendEventNotification.md

-The Subscriber MAY notify the Hub of FHIRcast events.
-These event notifications include context change, content change, and `select` requests.
+The Subscriber MAY request a context change, content change, or `select` event by sending the Hub a FHIRcast event notification.

 ### Request Context Change